emmt/LocalFilters.jl/docs/src/morphology.md

 localextrema!(Amin, Amax, A, R=3) -> Amin, Amax
 ```

-If the structuring element `R` is a simple hyperrectangular moving window, the
+If the structuring element `R` is a simple hyper-rectangular moving window, the
 much faster van Herk-Gil-Werman algorithm is used and the operation can be done
 in-place.
 That is, `A` and `Amin` can be the same arrays.
 In that case, the
 following syntax is allowed: